calvang/autoinstall-manager/README.md

 </pre>

 It is important to keep in mind that the configuration files are read from top to bottom, and are executed in the same order.

+Bullet points and paragraphs can be included for each program, as the utility will ignore irrelevant formatting.

+### Managing Settings

+The `settings.conf` file contains the paths to your configuration files and the directories in which to execute each stage of the utility.
+This settings file will be located in `~/.config/autoinstall-manager` and should be edited to fit your specific system setup.

 ### Running